Euphorbia enormis

 Photographer: Judd Kirkel Welwitch

-The species distribution of this South African endemic is in the northeast of the country, in Mpumalanga and Limpopo, around Burgersfort to Lydenburg, as well as near Polokwane.
+The geographical distribution of this South African endemic is in the northeast of the country, in Mpumalanga and Limpopo around Burgersfort to Lydenburg and near Polokwane.
 The photo was taken near Steelpoort.

 The habitat is stony bushveld.
-The species is not considered to be threatened in its habitat early in the twenty first century (Frandsen, 2017; iNaturalist; http://www.llifle.com; http://redlist.sanbi.org).
+The species is not considered threatened in habitat early in the twenty first century (Frandsen, 2017; iNaturalist; http://www.llifle.com; http://redlist.sanbi.org).